daamien/blog/_drafts/2018-10-29-Introducing-PostgreSQL-Anonymizer.md

 I strongly believe in  a **declarative approach** of anonymization : the location of sensitive information inside database and the rules to hide this information should be declared directly using the Data Definition Language (DDL).
-In the age of [GDPR], developpers should specify an anonymization strategy inside the table definitions, just like they specify data types, foreign keys and constraints.
+In the age of GDPR, developpers should specify an anonymization strategy inside the table definitions, just like they specify data types, foreign keys and constraints.